5 Mental Hacks That Stops You From Procrastinating

 He calls it ‘H cubed'.
 It goes from your head to your heart, to your hands.

 You first think about something you want to do and set goals in your head.
 However, if you're not acting on that thing with your hands, then you are procrastinating.

 This is usually because you are not tapping into the second H, which is your heart.
 Your emotion, the energy of motion.

 One of Jim's martial arts teachers taught him that you can't steer a parked car.
 You need fuel, you need energy.
 So tap into your ‘why'.

 You can do this by thinking about all the rewards that come from doing this activity.
 Think about the things that are going to incentivize you, the things that motivate you.

 Think of all the benefits that come from doing this thing that you're putting off.
 Because remember this: “Reasons reap results.”

-So I hope one of Jim's quick tips helps you to to end this thing called procrastination, and you can live the life that you desire and that you most deserve.
+So I hope one of Jim's quick tips helps you to end this thing called procrastination, and you can live the life that you desire and that you most deserve.

 Jim Kwik is recognized as one of the foremost experts in speed-reading, memory improvement, brain performance, and accelerated learning.
 He's a highly sought-out trainer for top organizations like Virgin, Nike, Zappos, NYU, GE, Fox Studios, Harvard, and Singularity University.
-For the the last 25+ years, Jim has dedicated his life to helping others unleash their true genius and brainpower to learn anything faster and live a life of greater power, productivity, and purpose.
+For the last 25+ years, Jim has dedicated his life to helping others unleash their true genius and brainpower to learn anything faster and live a life of greater power, productivity, and purpose.
 CLICK HERE for an ‘Exclusive Masterclass' where Jim will show you 10 Powerful Hacks To Unlocking Your Superbrain And How To Boost Your Memory In Literally Minutes.